 How do I add information to a subtask?

-Once you've created a subtask from the task, simply click on it to reveal more subtask options.
+Once you've created a subtask from the task, simply click on it to reveal more subtask options or use one of the shortcuts displayed on the preview - estimated time, planned dates and assignee.

 In minimized mode, the subtask can be accessed directly by clicking on the subtask icon: